 Laser Bed Cutting

-A laser cutter is a type of CNC (Computer Numerical Controlled) machine, meaning that it is controlled via a computer.
 A laser cutter is a prototyping and manufacturing tool used primarily by engineers, designers, and artists to cut and etch into flat material.
-Once a design is sent to a laser cutter, the machine uses a laser beam to cut into or etch into the material on the cutting bed.
+Once a design is sent to a laser cutter, the machine uses a laser beam to slice into or etch into the material on the cutting bed.

 When cutting stainless steel or aluminium, the laser beam simply melts the material, and high-pressure nitrogen is used to blow the molten metal out of the kerf (a cut made by the beam).
 On a CNC laser cutter, the laser cutting head is moved over the metal plate in the shape of the desired part, thus cutting the part out of the plate.